T1taniumF0rge-Industries-Inc/Software/markdown_testing.md

 The background color is `#066990` for light mode and `rgb(9, 105, 218)` for dark mode.

+The background color is #066990 for light mode and rgb(9, 105, 218) for dark mode.

 </ins>test</ins>

 ## Tableaux d'une exposition: